nicolafan/nicolafan.github.io/_posts/2023-03-18-end-to-end-implementation-of-an-image-caption-generator-with-cnn-and-rnn-using-tensorflow-and-keras.markdown

 * How to store the data inside TFRecords, the file format preferred by TensorFlow.

-* How to use the Tensorflow Data API to create datasets out of TFRecords.
+* How to use the TensorFlow Data API to create datasets out of TFRecords.

 * What are teacher forcing and the exposure bias.